COMMUNITY TRAINING

 SPECIAL CORPORATE AND COMMUNITY ORGANIZATION TRAINING

-Active Shooter – Terrorist Incident – Event Protection Training Class – For Bars, Clubs, Businesses, Organizations, and Event organizers.
+Active Shooter – Terrorist Incident – Event Protection Intermediate Training Class For Bars, Clubs, Businesses, Organizations, and Event organizers.

 • NOTHING SCHEDULED AT THIS TIME